 Hackney Wick’s Industrial Heritage

-Hackney Wick’s former industrial buildings have, for over a decade, provided artists with affordable workshops, studios and live/work units and supported the cultural and creative industries as inexpensive co-working start-up hubs.
+A former industrial building’s, in Hackney Wick, conversion into workspace units is supporting the cultural and creative industries as co-working start-up hubs.
 The London Legacy Development Corporation (responsible for granting planning permission) is very keen to retain and develop the value that this cultural capital has already contributed to the area along with its accompanying vibrancy and buzz.

 In the 19th and 20th centuries these industrial buildings and the industries they housed played a significant role in the economic and employment sectors of the Borough.
 They can now make a valuable contribution to its social and economic regeneration.